magento/merchdocs/src/cms/content-staging-preview.md

 1. Change the scope of the preview for a different store view:

-   - In the header of the Preview page, click **Scope**.
+   - In the header of the preview page, click **Scope**.

-   - Choose the Website, Store, or Store View that you want to preview.
+   - Choose the website, store, or store view that you want to preview.

 1. Share a link to the preview: